 Variational autoencoders are like a GAN in that they are made up of two distinct sides, a neural network for encoding and a neural network for decoding.
 The encoder network is designed for efficient representation of data while the decoder network is built and tuned for efficient recreation of the original data set.
 Typically the encoder reduces the data into what is known as a vector or vector embedding.
 With this vector embedding decoders can compare new content, and generated content for anomalies or data inconsistencies.

 So in our example above, inputting our baseline component into a VAE with samples from all the other components being created our VAE can take all the inputs, represent them as vectorized data, and compare those data points quickly for anomalies, like if the component is missing piece or has a sub-component out of alignment.
 With a VAE you leverage data pipelines to encode data in real-time and compare that data against any existing vectors, typically stored in a vector database, to determine if the output/result is close or close enough to the original.
 VAEs are really good at anomaly detection, predictive maintenance, fraud detection, and any application where you are looking at some type of signal processing.
 The other thing VAEs are specifically designed for is the ability to fill in gaps within generated content.
 For example, if you want to remove a portion of an image, like somebody photobombing your family photo, and have AI generate fill in the portion of the image to match the rest of the background.
-It is the ability of VAEs to do gap analysis, anomaly detection, style transfers, and data augmentation where they offer a unique approach to machine learning.
+VAEs can to do gap analysis, anomaly detection, style transfers, and data augmentation where they offer a unique approach to machine learning.

 Whether you know it or not, generative AI tools are starting to be used to improve productivity or for doing otherwise tedious tasks in our daily lives.
 Take for example an executive at a hospital who was asked to put together a memo at the last minute for a building dedication that was happening.
 Instead of sitting down at her computer to write out the detailed memo she can feed the relevant information into ChatGPT and ask it to write the memo for her.
 Within seconds she has her memo ready to distribute with a few minor changes.

-As you can see from some of the examples above, one of the interesting things generative AI brings to the table is to grant abilities and talents to individuals that might not necessarily have had them.
+As you can see from some of the examples above, one of the interesting things generative AI brings to the table is to grant abilities and talents to individuals who might not necessarily have had them.
 I can tell you that when it comes to drawing a picture of Arnold Schwarzenegger in the style of Vincent Van Gogh, I have not been blessed with the talent to do this, but Dall-E 2 can step in and bring my vision into reality and allow me to show my artistic expression even though I don’t possess any artistic talent.

-It is this ability to create and augment content on demand and in real-time that generative AI is ideally suited.
+It is this ability to create and augment content on demand and in real time that generative AI is ideally suited.
 Things like writing a memo for an upcoming retirement celebration, and creating email fliers promoting your annual community garage sale, to running simulations on the outcomes a new heart medication has on lowering blood pressure and the side effects that come along with it.

 The potential and power of generative AI is just starting to be seen in applications like natural language chatbots to interact with customers and provide real-time natural responses to questions that improve customer service and direct customers to the right information with ease.
 But the opportunity is endless.
-Think of an electrician that needs to wire a house and needs to create the blueprint for all the wire mapping for all the electrical outlets, with the right information generative AI can create the map in seconds compared to hours or days it would have taken to draw these by hand.
+Think of an electrician who needs to wire a house and needs to create the blueprint for all the wire mapping for all the electrical outlets, with the right information generative AI can create the map in seconds compared to hours or days it would have taken to draw these by hand.

 With the right data, generative AI has the power to create new content, learn, grow and change.
 When generative AI is paired with predictive AI we unlock further benefits.
 For example, we can detect that a customer is not satisfied and generate unique personalized offers that are known to ingratiate the customer, ultimately subduing their dissatisfaction and keeping them happy and engaged.

-What are the benefits of leveraging generative AI?
+What are the Benefits of Leveraging Generative AI?

 In our examples above we can see some of the many benefits of using generative AI.
 It is these benefits that are extremely compelling for both personal and enterprise utilization.

-- Enhanced creativity: With tools like ChatGPT and Dall-E 2 we can see the potential for how individuals can enhance their creativity and open up new possibilities.
+With tools like ChatGPT and Dall-E 2 we can see the potential for how individuals can enhance their creativity and open up new possibilities.
 With generative AI somebody who is an incredible linguist can generate content with artistic representation like Picasso.
 Or an amazing sculpture can have ChatGPT write a detailed summary of its vision and process.
 Talents that seemed out of reach are now available at our fingertips

-- Time and cost efficiency: When it comes to productivity, generative AI opens the world of possibilities by eliminating the time spent doing mundane tasks.
+When it comes to productivity, generative AI opens the world of possibilities by eliminating the time spent doing mundane tasks.
 Being able to generate even 50% of the content needed for office communications, ad campaigns, customer engagement, architectural diagrams, and the list goes on… That 50% percent saves people and organizations 100s of 1000s of man hours and allows people to work on the tasks they are there to accomplish.

-- Personalization and customization: Being able to engage with people on an individual basis has always been the best approach, but our engagement models are built to scale at the sacrifice of personalization.
+Being able to engage with people on an individual basis has always been the best approach, but our engagement models are built to scale at the sacrifice of personalization.
 With Generative AI we now have the ability to create customer interactions based on personal preferences on-demand.
 User interfaces can be built and delivered specifically around personal engagement and customized to individual demands and requirements.